Ghrieb/README.md/README.md

 ## What's Next? 🚀
 In 2024, I'm eyeing UI/UX design.
 It sounds fun, right?
-By the end of 2024, I aim to establish myself as an active member of the GitHub community, having made meaningful contributions that reflect my passion for technology and innovation.
+Also, By the end of 2024, I aim to establish myself as an active member of the GitHub community.

 ## Let's Connect! 🌐